 - Data Validation and Regular Checks

-Adding validation checks at the point of entry is one of the best ways to make sure the quality of the data.
+Adding validation checks at the point of entry is one of the best ways to ensure the quality of the data.
 Checking healthcare data on a regular basis can help fix mistakes before they hurt patient care.
 As an example, a hospital could check its patients’ records once a month to make sure that all allergies are recorded properly and are up to date.

 - Training Healthcare Staff